mlcommons/inference/v0.5/classification_and_detection/optional_harness_ck/classification/README.md

 |                         |  Top5  | 0.89376 | 0.89514 | N/A     |

-Preprocessing using OpenCV (option 2) is the current official method uses OpenCV.
+Preprocessing using OpenCV (option 2) is the current official method.
 You can perform it directly as follows:
 ```
 $ ck install package --tags=dataset,imagenet,preprocessed,using-opencv
 ```